Google SEO Guide

 So how do you optimize your site content for Google SEO?
 Let WordStream lead the way!

-Google SEO Guide: Keyword Research
+Google SEO Basics: Keyword Research

 Ideally, it’s best to do your keyword research before you start writing content.
 This lets you know which keywords to focus on in your content.
 It’s best to use a mixture of broad and long-tail keywords.